salvogiangri/UN1CA/docs/guide/recovery.md

 If you have followed every step correctly, the ROM has been installed succesfully and you can now exit recovery by selecting Reboot → System.

 If any other error/issue occurs, please refer to the [Troubleshooting]({% link faq/index.md %}) section.

+## Updating the ROM
+{: .pb-2 }
+To update the ROM, you can simply follow the same exact steps you've followed for the first time install, expection made for the data wipe which is not necessary anymore.